-My favorite way to enjoy it is sprinkled over smoothies or an acai bowl (here's my traditional Brazilian Acai recipe).
+My favorite way to enjoy it is sprinkled over my strawberry banana milkshake, mango smoothie or in my traditional Brazilian acai bowl.
 It's also great sprinkled over ice cream, yogurt, and even salads.

 Chop it as small as you like, or leave a few larger clusters like I do.
 It's a delicious snack!

 Want to learn how to make my family's favorite Banana Granola?
 Here's the instructional video I filmed for you.